tontsaX/Nodejs-Experimentation/README.md

 Right now project's Urls are a mess, because I've been more of trying out database and login control and socket.io.

-In the mean while this project is constructed, you can play the old school worm game by [here.](https://ancient-caverns-95141.herokuapp.com/wormGame "My Worm Game")
+In the mean while this project is constructed, you can play the old school worm game in [here.](https://ancient-caverns-95141.herokuapp.com/wormGame "My Worm Game")